PlasmaPy/hack.plasmapy.org/pages/index.md

 ## What is a hack week and hacking?

-The term hacking has a broad range of use in modern day slang.
-However, it is often implied that hacking is done by some prodigy or expert.
+The term hacking has a broad range of use in modern day slang, but it is commonly believed that hacking is done by some prodigy or expert.
 This is not necessarily the case for the **Plasma Hack Week**.
 Hacking during our event is seen as a collaborative coding session among novices, experts, and like-minded learners to work on projects and learn from